 Rumtek Monastery, Gangtok: Rumtek Monastery, also called the Dharmachakra Centre, is located near Gangtok.
 Originally built under the direction of Changchub Dorje, 12th Karmapa Lama in the mid-1700s, Rumtek served as the main seat of the Karma Kagyu lineage in Sikkim for some time.
 When Rangjung Rigpe Dorje, 16th Karmapa, arrived in Sikkim in 1959 after fleeing Tibet, the monastery was in ruins.
 Despite being offered other sites, the Karmapa decided to rebuild Rumtek.
 With the generosity and help of the Sikkim royal family and the local folks of Sikkim, it was built by the 16th Karmapa as his main seat in exile.

-Rumtek is the largest monastery is in Sikkim and located 24 kilometres (15 mi) from Gangtok, the capital of Sikkim.
+Rumtek is the largest monastery is in Sikkim and located 24 kilometers (15 mi) from Gangtok, the capital of Sikkim.

 Phodong Monastery, North Sikkim: Located 28 kilometers from Gangtok in North Sikkim, Phodong Monastery was built in the early 18th century but an older monastery had pre-existed the current one.

-9th Karmapa was invited by the king of Sikkim, where he founded three monasteries : Rumtek, one of the most important monastery of the Karma Kagyu school of Tibetan Buddhism, Phodong and Ralang Monastery.
+9th Karmapa was invited by the king of Sikkim, where he founded three monasteries: Rumtek, one of the most important monasteries of the Karma Kagyu school of Tibetan Buddhism, Phodong, and Ralang Monastery.

 Lingdum Monastery, Gangtok: Ranka Monastery (also known as Lingdum Monastery) which is located about 20kms from Gangtok town is one of the most wonderful monasteries in east Sikkim.
 The monastery is spread out in a vast area with great scenic views.
 Since it’s relatively a new monastery and does not have much historical or strategic significance like Rumtek Monastery, it is not much talked about.
 Nevertheless, it is surrounded by lush hills in a divine atmosphere and is one of the most intricately decorated monasteries of all.